maxharsh03/ChessGame/README.md

 <img width="703" alt="Screen Shot 2023-05-24 at 9 36 19 PM" src="https://github.com/maxharsh03/ChessGame/assets/82282926/cd3d1b65-33a6-4c7d-b8b2-987077e9f59e">

 # Features
-* Will highlight valid moves on the board in green
+* Highlights valid moves on the board in green
-* Will highlight king in red when in check
+* Highlights king in red when in check
 * Taken pieces appear to the left of the board
 * All moves are logged to the right of the board
 * Ability to flip the board